Translocation - when houses emigrate

 Photo: UniService Third Mission

-Skeleton construction is numbered consecutively
+Parts of skeleton construction are numbered consecutively

 The building from Wuppertal, known by name as the Varresbeck manor, was no small hut, as the imposing structure had a timber frame made of heavy oak beams and topped with a hipped roof.
-Inside the house, there was a two-storey 'Herrschaftsdiele' with two open fireplaces.
+Inside the house, there was a two-storey ‘Herrschaftsdiele’ with two open fireplaces.
 The house had a total of 25 rooms.
 And yet buildings of this size could be realised without any problems.
-"It always depends on the construction.
-In this case, it was also a skeleton construction, i.e. once the infill panels had been removed, only the skeleton remained, which was then easy to relocate because it is basically a construction kit."
+“It always depends on the construction.
+In this case, it was also a skeleton construction, i.e., once the infill panels had been removed, only the skeleton remained.
+This was then easy to relocate because it is basically a construction kit.”

 House Varresbeck -